DillyzThe1/NSMB-MarioVsLuigi-Plus/README.md

 # NSMB: MarioVsLuigi *Plus*
-A modification of the unity-standalone 2-10 player remake of the Mario vs. Luigi gamemode from the New Super Mario Bros DS download game.
+A modification of the unity-standalone 2-10 player remake of the Mario vs. Luigi gamemode from the New Super Mario Bros DS download game.<br>
+Based on version v1.7.1.0-beta's source code.

 <a href="https://github.com/ipodtouch0218/NSMB-MarioVsLuigi/">Play the original remake of the game here.<a/>